elsewhencode/project-guidelines/README-ir.md

   ```sh
   git push -f
   ```
-  _Why:_
+  _چرا:_
   > When you do a rebase, you are changing the history on your feature branch.
 As a result, Git will reject normal `git push`.
-Instead, you'll need to use the -f or --force flag. [read more...](https://developer.atlassian.com/blog/2015/04/force-with-lease/)
+Instead, you'll need to use the -f or --force flag. [توضیحات بیشتر ...](https://developer.atlassian.com/blog/2015/04/force-with-lease/)
 - Make a Pull Request.
 - Pull request will be accepted, merged and close by a reviewer.
 - Remove your local feature branch if you're done.